-From the start, it has been clear that the strength of the Aurora would need to lie in the quality and relevance of its activities rather and in the frequency of presidents’ meetings.
-From even before the formal launch of Aurora on October 21, 2016, the drive has been to identify themes of common interest with enough enthusiasm at the grass root level to learn and from each other.
+From the start, it has been clear that the strength of the Aurora would need to lie in the quality and relevance of its activities rather than in the frequency of presidents’ meetings.
+From even before the formal launch of Aurora on October 21, 2016, the drive has been to identify key priority themes of common interest with enough enthusiasm at the grass root level to learn with and from each other.

 Aurora is ‘work in progress’, based on the shared vision of the university leaders married to the enthusiasm of academics, students and administrators.
 Consequently, the themes are dynamic and may rise or fade away.

 Aurora has identified four core themes.
 On these, the universities´ leadership actively stimulates activities and results that reflect the core ambition of Aurora.

 These four core themes predominantly lie in the domain of the cross-cutting dimensions of matching academic excellence with societal relevance – reflecting that academic experts will not, need not and should not be steered by institutional strategies in the choice of their academic partnerships and collaboration.

 The Aurora workgroup on Diversity and Inclusion aims to: (1) Create equal opportunities for our staff and students; (2) Create a working and learning environment at our universities in which different perspectives are explicitly valued and (c) Capitalize on the ability to generate creativity from different perspectives both in teaching and in education.

 2. Societal Impact and Relevance of Research (SIRR)

 SIRR aims to clarify in the Aurora network the university’s role in society and its position regarding global challenges.
 This includes demonstration of societal value and relevance of research and education.
 The first goal for the near future is to agree on a policy regarding impact in research within Aurora, working on separate policy documents on research impact and open access and/or open science.